 The Professional Certificate (PC) program is offered both In-Person and Remote/Low Residency.
+The two modes of taking the program are identical, with the same faculty members, quality, rigor, breadth of academic and technical standards, completion requirements, and credentials awarded.
 In-person students will be required to attend the majority of their classes on campus, though some courses may be offered exclusively online.
 Remote/Low Residency students will take the majority of their classes online but are required to attend in-person classes for at least one week every semester.
 The Low Residency Week is designed to provide remote students with intensive hands-on training and team building skills.

 Throughout the Professional Certificate (PC) program, students make their own films, collaborate on classmates' projects, make industry contacts, and create a body of work that will help them launch their career.
-The PC program can be completed in 4 - 5 semesters, depending on the number of credits taken per semester.
+The PC program can be completed in 4-5 semesters, depending on the number of credits taken per semester.
 Please see the complete list of classes below for more details.